GreenAI-Uppa/AIPowerMeter/docsrc/experiments/experiments.rst

 SNIP
 -----------------
-For our experiments, we used a non official implementation using `torch <https://github.com/mil-ad/snip>`_ because the code proposed by the author was implemented in an old tensorflow version, which doesn't allow the use of a GPU.
+For our experiments, we used an `unofficial implementation <https://github.com/mil-ad/snip>`_ using `PyTorch <https://pytorch.org/>`_ because the code proposed by the author was implemented in an old tensorflow version, which doesn't allow the use of a GPU.
 We decided to test two architectures and each one with a specific dataset : respectively LeNet5-Caffe with MNIST dataset and vgg-D with CIFAR-10.
 To make sure our experiment is not influenced by the random initialization of parameters, we run three times the whole training process with a different seed.
 At the end, we plot the precision, the computation time and of course the total energy consumption of the GPU and the machine thanks to the use of AIPowerMeter and a wattmeter.

 .. list-table:: Results of our experiments with SNIP